-If your Real Estate license is currently associated with another Broker's company then your first step to starting your own firm will be developing an exit strategy from your current position.
-Business arrangements can vary greatly from firm to firm so you will want to review your individual contract of association for the following:
+Suppose your Real Estate license is currently associated with another Broker's company, your first step to starting your Company.
+Business arrangements can vary significantly from Company to Company, so you will want to review your contract of association for the following:

-- Will your current listings remain with your previous firm?
+- Will your current listings remain with your previous Company?
 Indiana law says they will unless there is a written agreement otherwise.
-876 IAC 8-1-6. - What about the buyers with whom you are currently working? - Can you tell them about your new business or are you contractually obligated to refer them to one of the firm's other agents? - Will you receive a referral fee in this instance? - Will you be a direct competitor of your former employer or are you transitioning to a specialized niche market?
+876 IAC 8-1-6. - What about the buyers with whom you are currently working? - Can you tell them about your new business, or are you contractually obligated to refer them to one of its other agents? - Will you receive a referral fee in this instance? - Will you be a direct competitor of your former employer, or are you transitioning to a specialized niche market?

-Every firm is different so you will have to consider your own individual situation and decide on the appropriate and ethical manner in which you inform your Managing Broker that you are starting your own firm.
+Every Company is different, so you will have to consider your situation and decide on the appropriate and ethical way you inform your Managing Broker that you are starting your Company.

 The Golden Rule is always a good starting point.
 You want to make the transition as seamless as possible while minimizing hurt feelings.
-Remember, if you stay active in the industry, you are guaranteed to have a cross-deal with your former firm someday.
+If you stay active in the industry, you are guaranteed to have a cross-deal with your former Company someday.
 Consult your attorney if you have any legal questions concerning the above.